shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/RobotCommander.rst

    degrees (default value is False)

-*IMPORTANT:* Bear in mind that the names of the joints are different for the right arm/hand and for the left one.
+*IMPORTANT:* Bear in mind that the names of the joints are different for the right and left arm/hand.

 Example
 ^^^^^^^